Welcome Dr. Banks-Eniola

-You can order your prescriptions online using SystmOnline, by phone (until 31st March), or by posting a note through the door.
+You can order your prescriptions online using SystmOnline, by phone, or by posting a note through the door.
 Prescriptions will be sent to a pharmacy of your choosing - please nominate a pharmacy whichever method you request by.
 Existing printed tokens will need to be sent to a pharmacy, so please nominate which pharmacy they should be sent to.

 Practice Statement on Changes to Appointment System

 Click here to read our practice statement on the changes to the appointment system in light of the coronavirus outbreak.

 Online Booking Disabled

 As part of their coronavirus preparation guidance, Public Health England have recommended that all practices temporarily disable online booking of appointments so they can be triaged.
 We apologise for any inconvenience.

 Please refer to our coronavirus guidance page for regular updates from Public Health England.